 The soul is essential to Christianity, but many students couldn’t tell you what it is or why it is important.
 In this session Ryan uses zombies, something students are very familiar with, to help students understand what the soul is and why it is important.

 Ryan talks to many students who simply seem bored with Christianity.
 They have grown up with in a Christian home, attended Christian schools, and have gone to church every week.
 They are tired of the same stories being repeated over and over again.
 Their knowledge of God is limited to: God loves me, he has a plan for me, and Jesus died for me… that’s all.
 No wonder they’re bored!
 Other students keep hearing about God but become bitter because they keep asking “Where is he?
 Does he even exist?,” only to never get their questions answered.
 That is why Ryan created this talk.
 He thinks that when we understand how relationships are formed, then our students will grow into a deep, loving, committed relationship with God.
-Check out the story behind this talk here and listen as here as Ryan discusses the idea behind this talk.
+Read the story behind this talk here and listen here as Ryan discusses the idea behind this talk.
+A short version was done at a church that can be seen here.

 Should you decide to use Ryan as a speaker, please email email@example.com to check his availability and speaking requirements.